 Chicken stock is something that we use all the time.
 I’m always using it for soup, chili, and whenever I make beans.
 You can also swap it out for water when making rice, and it’s a nice addition to homemade sauces.

 While technically they are all a little different, most people now are using the terms bone broth, chicken stock, and chicken broth all to mean the same thing.
 It is basically liquid made from cooking together bones and water for a long period of time.
 The liquid that results can have various health and nutritional benefits.
 The longer that the bones are cooked the more nutrients that are released from the bones.
 Think trace minerals, collagen, gelatin, and calcium.

 You can read a great article about the benefits of bone broth at Nourished Kitchen by clicking here.

 You’re probably asking — How can you make Chicken Stock for free?
-Well, my trick is in using chicken bones that most people would throw away.
+Well, my trick is in using the bones that most people would throw away.

 Every time we have chicken I gather all the bones and put them in a gallon Ziploc freezer bag.
 I then keep these in the freezer and keep adding to it until the bag is full.
 Don’t worry, the bones are going to be cooked at high pressure, which will sanitize them, so there’s no need to get freaked out about the germs from your kids’ plates.

 Instant Pot Chicken Stock